shines77/DesktopClock/README.md

 # DesktopClock

-A text clock display on desktop, wrtten by WTL 10.
+A text clock display on Windows desktop, written by WTL 10.